Xercoy/my-k8s-stuff/README.md

 Constantly making changes to the scripts to ensure that a new master node can be bootstrapped from the cluster scripts as expected.

+Today's gotchas:

+- need to ensure the name of the etcd instance is included in the cluster in the --intial-cluster option

+- TLS generation not include the hostname option.
+ETCD was screaming at me that the cert had no IP SANs - had to go through things step by step and make sure.